Core care

 Poppy Anemone Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Poppy Anemone grows best in Bright Indirect light and can tolerate direct conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Poppy Anemone light consistent for stronger growth and flowering.

 Poppy Anemone is listed as Toxic for pets and Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Poppy Anemone out of reach when ingestion is a concern.

 Poppy Anemone typically blooms in Spring with flowers in Red, Pink, Blue, White, Purple.
 Reliable light and watering improve bloom performance.